James Jupp: Early life and career

 In 2010 Jupp attracted considerable criticism over controversial comments he made to the effect that ANZAC Day was becoming less relevant in Australian culture.

 Jupp's opinion as an Australian immigration expert continues to be sought (in 2016 he was referred to as "one of Australia's eminent scholars on immigration").

-Personal life
+Personal life and death

-Jupp married political scientist Marian Sawer in 1978, with whom he has one daughter.
+Jupp married political scientist Marian Sawer in 1978, with whom he had one daughter.

+Jupp died in Canberra on 11 April 2022, at the age of 89.

 Publications

-Dr Jupp has published widely on immigration and multicultural affairs and he was General Editor of the Bicentennial Encyclopedia of the Australian People from 1984 until its publication as The Australian People in September, 1988 and of the second edition published for the Centenary of Federation in 2001.
+Jupp published widely on immigration and multicultural affairs and he was General Editor of the Bicentennial Encyclopedia of the Australian People from 1984 until its publication as The Australian People in September, 1988 and of the second edition published for the Centenary of Federation in 2001.